s25g5d4/SlideShow/README.md

 desktop environment for web technologies.

 # Usage
-rename `configs.sample.json` to `configs.json`, and configure as following:
+Rename `configs.sample.json` to `configs.json`, and configure as following:

 ```javascript
 {